input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 [merged](https://gitlab.haskell.org/ghc/ghc/-/commit/cc25d52e0f65d54c052908c7d91d5946342ab88a)
 into GHC on November 30th, 2022!
-This means that the next release of GHC will be able to emit code that runs in web browsers without requiring any extra tools, enabling Haskell to for both front-end and back-end web applications.
+This means that the next release of GHC will be able to emit code that runs in web browsers without requiring any extra tools, enabling Haskell for both front-end and back-end web applications.

 In this post, we, the GHC DevX team at [IOG](https://iohk.io/), describe the challenges we faced bringing GHCJS to GHC, how we overcame those challenges, and